Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Generalized two-Hamiltonian uncertainty relations

-One may readily make pedagogical contact with the spin models of Section \ref{sec:dual} by providing an explicit example in which conditions {\bf{(1-3)}} are satisfied \cite{example1-3}.
-We now briefly and more generally discuss these conditions and their implications.
-Conditions {\bf{(1)}} and {\bf{(3)}} are often employed in standard textbook derivations of the canonical ensemble for open systems ${\it S}$ by applying the microcanonical ensemble averages for the larger equilibrated closed systems ${\cal{I}}$ that include the relevant environments ${\cal{E}}$ that are in contact (or ``entangled'') with ${\it S}$.
-The initial state of ${\cal{I}}$ will, generally, not be an eigenstate of $\tilde{H}$ and thus the system will typically be non-stationary.
-If, as evinced by measurements in prototypical states in the composite system ${\cal{I}}$ at asymptotically long times, ergodicity and equilibrium set in, then the microcanonical ensemble may be invoked.
-In particular, in any such case described by the microcanonical ensemble, the uncertainty in the energy of ${\cal{I}}$ at asymptotically long times will be system size independent,
+Assumptions (1-3) (as well as Assumptions (1,2,3')) \cite{product33} imply that when the energy density varies at a finite rate ($dE/dt = {\cal{O}}(N)$) then, from Eqs. (\ref{uncertain},\ref{sH1}), the standard deviation of the energy density of ${\cal{S}}$,

-Thus, since all expectation values are stationary under evolution in the larger closed system with the time independent Hamiltonian $\tilde{H}$, a corollary of {\bf{(1-3)}} is that the standard deviation $\sigma_{\tilde{H}}$ of the time independent Hamiltonian $\tilde{H}$, at all times $t$, is of order unity, i.e., $\sigma_{\tilde{H}} = {\cal{O}}(1)$.
+Thus, we discern from Eqs. (\ref{central}, \ref{uncertain*}) that long range correlations must appear during the cooling or heating period at which the energy density of the system (${\cal S}$) is varied at a finite rate.
+Analogs of Eq. (\ref{central'}) are also valid for any other intensive quantity $q$ (different from the energy density $\epsilon$) whenever $\frac{dq}{dt} \neq 0$.
+Analogs of Eq. (\ref{central'}) are also valid for any other intensive quantity $q$ (different from the energy density $\epsilon$) whenever $\frac{dq}{dt} \neq 0$.
+When the environment ${\cal{E}}$ is included for (as we do now), the evolution of the system itself (Figure \ref{dyn_map.}) is, generally, non unitary; this non unitary evolution lies in strong contrast to the earlier examples of Section \ref{sec:dual} in which the system evolved unitarily.
+One may, nonetheless, still make some non-rigorous pedagogical contact with the spin models of Section \ref{sec:dual} for a special case exhibiting unitary time evolution \cite{example1-3} for which all of the above three assumptions hold.
+These assumptions are not met (in particular Assumption (3) does not hold) for the rather artificial (yet exactly solvable) models of Section \ref{sec:CSM} \cite{comment-CSM*}.
+Assumptions (1-3) are often employed in standard textbook derivations of the canonical ensemble for open systems ${\cal S}$ by applying the microcanonical ensemble averages for the larger equilibrated closed systems ${\cal{I}}$ that include the relevant environments ${\cal{E}}$ that are in contact (or ``entangled'') with ${\cal S}$.
+If, as evinced by measurements in prototypical states in the composite hybrid system ${\cal{I}}$ at asymptotically long times, ergodicity and equilibrium set in, then the microcanonical ensemble may be invoked.
+We next turn to the scales of the righthand sides of Eqs. (\ref{uncert},\ref{uncertain},\ref{uncertain*}) and their consequence for systems that are cooled/heat at finite rate.
+By Heisenberg's equation for the time independent Hamiltonian $H$,